Port Of Cromarty Firth Launches Bold New Plan For Highlands Green Hydrogen Hub

 One of its projects will provide distilleries in the region with hydrogen.
-A feasibility study into this kick starter Distilleries Project will begin this month and is due to be completed in June.
-It is being privately funded by partners including ScottishPower, drinks giants Glenmorangie, Whyte and Mackay and Diageo and Pale Blue Dot Energy who are also leading the project.
+A feasibility study into this kick-starter Distilleries Project will begin this month and is due to be completed in June.
+It is being privately funded by partners including ScottishPower, drinks giants Glenmorangie, Whyte and Mackay and Diageo and Pale Blue Dot Energy who is also leading the project.

 Green hydrogen is created using electrolysers powered by electricity from renewable sources.
 Power would be supplied from current and future wind farms off the coast of the Cromarty Firth, as well as onshore schemes, and fed to the hub.